TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-integral-utility-meter.md

 It didn't make any sense to me.
 What makes a function rectangular?
 How can using the *left* sample always underestimate, and *right* always over estimate?
 Doesn't it depend on the slope of the graph?

 If I wasn't cursed with an enquiring mind I would have gone with the default.
 The example for converting power readings in Watts to kWh uses the default.
-If it's the default it should cover the most common cases, and it says it's more accurate, and my power values jump around all over the place, updating often.
+If it's the default it should cover the most common cases, and it says it's the most accurate, and my power values jump around all over the place, updating often.
 Right?

 Wrong.
 You almost always want to use *left*.
 In fact, it should be your default choice.